adprl14/bioe-ml-winter2018/final-project.md

 - Reimplement the quantitation for mutation rate from the number of stop codons in [Cuevas et al](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1002251#pbio.1002251.s011).
 Using either a Bayesian or frequentest approach, estimate the specificity of each mutation rate estimate.
 - Reimplement the ODE model from [Kellogg et al](http://www.sciencedirect.com/science/article/pii/S2211124717303595?via%3Dihub).
 Propose an approach to fit the model to data, given the high degree of cell-cell variation.

 There are no restrictions on the programming language or packages you use.
-While this is expected to be an individual project, we will consider two person teams XXX.
+While this is expected to be an individual project by default, we will consider two person teams so long as this is reflected by the scope of the project.
+If in a team, your proposal, final project, and final presentation should cover how the project was divided up.

 ## Proposal

 The proposal should be less than two pages and describe the following items:

-- Why the topic you choose is interesting.
+- Why the topic you chose is interesting
-- Demonstrate that your project will involve the three required components.
+- Demonstrate that your project fits the criteria above
 - What overall approach do you plan to take for the project and why
 - Demonstrate that your project can be finished within a month
 - Estimate the difficulty of your project